 I’ll start at the top of the list and work my way down.
 My sun hat is a little ratty.
-I’ve taken it on every hike, and long, long ago, it was white.
-It is now a grayish-brown and full of holes, but I can’t let it go.
-I have an emotional bond to it.
+I’ve taken it on every hike, and long ago, it was white.
+It is now grayish-brown and full of holes, but I can’t let it go.
+I have an emotional bond with it.
 I have to keep it hidden, or it will get thrown away.
 I also carry a fleece hat with a few burn marks.
 My hats serve many purposes.

 I sleep in a very light thermal shirt.
 I ONLY sleep in it.
 I like having a clean set of spare clothes at night to keep my bag or quilt clean.
-My Marmot Dri-clime Wind shirt has been with me for ten years, since the PCT, and is an awesomely warm, lightweight layer.
+My Marmot Dri-clime Wind shirt has been with me for ten years since the PCT and is an awesomely warm, lightweight layer.
 It has pockets, and they no longer have pockets, so I suspect it will also be ratty before being retired.
 I have to have lots of pockets.

 My outer, insulated jacket is a Mont-bell Down jacket that weighs about 5 ounces, and it is also showing its years, but it still keeps me warm.
 Mont-bell makes great lightweight gear that holds up well.
-I also have one of their zero degree, stretchy sleeping bags that are AWESOME for a side sleeping, thrasher sleeper like me.
+I also have one of their zero-degree, stretchy sleeping bags that are AWESOME for a side-sleeping, thrasher sleeper like me.